 Britain’s existing drinking problem

 There’s no way around it, Britain has always been branded as a binge-drinking nation.
 Excessive alcohol consumption has become the norm across generations, across social groups, across geographical areas, standing as a heavy drinking culture.
+Sadly, this social issue has not just been restricted to alcohol as drug abuse has widely been accepted as a social issue in the UK too.

 Through this norm, many people can control their drinking habits, while others, unfortunately, can’t.
 Down to this normalisation, many individuals have fallen victim of an alcohol addiction, where the substance has been used as a coping strategy.